 CDMA networks layer digitalized calls over one another, assigning unique codes to differentiate between them.
 Every call data is encoded with a different key, and the calls are then transmitted at the same time.
 The receivers each have the unique key as well, to split the combined signal into its individual calls.

 Both are multiple access standards, which means that multiple calls can go through a single tower, but the major difference between the two has to do with the way your data is converted into the radio waves that your phone broadcasts and receives.
 There are, of course, more practical considerations that matter more for us as a consumer, which you can find listed below:

-- SIM cards: Before the advent of 4G LTE, the obvious difference between GSM and CDMA devices were with regards to the SIM card.
+- SIM cards: Before the advent of 4G LTE, the obvious difference between GSM and CDMA devices was with regard to the SIM card.
 GSM handsets came with a SIM card slot, while CDMA phones did not.
 In other words, CDMA is a handset-based standard, with a phone number linked to a particular device.
 If you wanted to upgrade to another phone, you would have to get in touch with the network carrier, de-activate the old device and activate the new one.
 On the other hand, with GSM devices, the phone number is linked to the SIM card, so when switching devices, all you have to do is pop the SIM card into a new phone and you are good to go.
-(This is obviously without taking into consideration GSM devices being locked to network carriers, as seen in the US).
+(This is obviously without taking into consideration GSM devices being locked to network carriers).

 - Network coverage: Network coverage doesn’t depend on whether it is a GSM or CDMA network, but rather on the infrastructure the carrier has in place.
-GSM networks are far more popular globally, but in the US, Verizon Wireless, a CDMA network, boasts the highest number of subscribers and broadest coverage in the country.
+GSM networks were far more popular globally, but in the US, Verizon Wireless, a CDMA network at the time, had the highest number of subscribers and broadest coverage in the country.